Balancing mind, body and spirit

 There’s always someone here to listen

-Every girl has a Form Tutor who acts as her mentor, someone they meet every day who helps her excel academically, nurtures her individual talents and supports her emotional needs.
+Every pupil has a Form Tutor who acts as her mentor, someone they meet every day who helps her excel academically, nurtures her individual talents and supports her emotional needs.
 Heads of Year and senior members of staff provide additional pastoral care, which is seen as a priority and is integrated into every aspect of school life.

 Friendships that last a lifetime

 Our year groups are close knit and have a real sense of identity, and the House system provides opportunities for leadership and for making friends across the School.
-The friendships girls forge will form an essential support network in the years to come, beyond LEH and in the world of work.
+The friendships students forge will form an essential support network in the years to come, beyond LEH and in the world of work.

 We take online security very seriously

 We have a dedicated member of staff who is our Digital Safety Coordinator.
 Our ‘digital mentor’ system trains Sixth Form Digital Leaders and Form Group Reps to talk to younger pupils and their peers about staying safe online and using social media wisely.

 Parents can talk to us

 As well as timetabled meetings during the year, parents can speak to the Head Mistress, Assistant Heads or Heads of Year if they have concerns.
 Their contact details are on the Parent Portal.
 Wellbeing Wednesday online parent talks are organised every half term on a range of current issues.
 These are given by specialist speakers with the aim of supporting parents who are having conversations with their teenagers on topics such as festivals, nutrition, sleep and sibling rivalry.